followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/commonAxisSettings/label/overlappingBehavior.md

 Leave the labels overlapped.
 * **enlargeTickInterval**
 Leave the labels as they are, but enlarge the axis tick intervals so that the labels do not overlap.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `PolarChartOverlappingBehavior` enum.
+This enum accepts the following values: `EnlargeTickInterval` and `Ignore`.
 <!--/fullDescription-->